eclipse-m2e/m2e-core/CONTRIBUTING.md

 * Use latest release of the Eclipse SDK or Eclipse IDE with the Plugin Development Environment installed.
 * Make sure m2e is installed in this IDE, including the "m2e PDE" feature,
 * _File > Open Projects from Filesystem..._ , select the path to m2e-core Git repo and the relevant children projects you want to import; approve m2e connectors installation if prompted
-* Depending on the task you're planning to work on, multiple workflows are available to configure the [target-platform](https://help.eclipse.org/2021-03/topic/org.eclipse.pde.doc.user/concepts/target.htm?cp=4_1_5)
-    * In many cases, this simplest workflow will be sufficient: Install latest m2e snapshot in your target-platform (can be your current IDE), or
-    * If you don't want to mix versions of m2e, open  __target-platform/dev-worksace.target__  and  _Set as Target-Platform_  from the editor, or
-    * In case you're working on the content of the `m2e-maven-runtime` folder, then run `mvn install -f m2e-maven-runtime/` after your changes to deploy them locally and then tweak the  _target-platform/dev-worksace.target_  to reference the versions of those artifacts you build locally and reload this target platform
 * Open the project modules you want to work on (right-click > Open project) and their dependencies; approve m2e connectors installation if prompted
 * Happy coding!